DWebYVR/notes/_notes/feb15th-2023-flash-talks-tea.md

 ​The night is unconference-style, featuring short talks by YOU!
 When you register, indicate whether you'd like to take 5-10 minutes to share an initiative, invite collaboration, or put out a call to action for the dweb community.
 There are 5 speaking slots, so get your name in quick!

+​Doors at 6:30, talks roughly 6:45-7:45, social time to 8:30.

+## Talks

 ​The evening will kick off with host [[Emily McGill]] of Living Systems Network talking about the launch, trajectory and potential of the DWeb Vancouver node, and how to get involved.

-​Doors at 6:30, talks roughly 6:45-7:45, social time to 8:30.